 Detail should include:

-- Your user account email address (not password)
+- Your user account email address (do not include your password)

 - Your domain name